-Many people are aware of how data from different social media applications, professional networks, popular messaging tools, emails and internet search engines are (mis)used.
-Rarely, are cases such as Cambridge Analytica are exposed.
+Many people are aware of how data from different social media applications, professional networks, popular messaging tools, emails and web browsers are (mis)used.
+Rarely, cases such as Cambridge Analytica are exposed.

-Algorithms are often biased, unfair, and on a mission to influence our behaviour.
-They are in charge of what you see in Facebook news feeds or in Google search results.
-They have the power to influence our behaviour by the type of information they serve us.
-The more we feed them, the more powerful they are.
+Algorithms have the power to influence our behaviour by the type of information they serve us.
+The more we feed them, the greater their power to keep us in an information bubble.

-Objectively understanding data and data insights, and how AI algorithms behind different systems can influence our decision-making, is important.
+It is crucial to objectively understanding data and data insights, and how AI algorithms behind different systems can influence our decision-making.

 Tarastats Statistical Consultancy